andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 ### What even is a PLC?

-A PLC stands for Programmable Logic Controller.
+A PLC stands for <ins>P</ins>rogrammable <ins>L</ins>ogic <ins>C</ins>ontroller.
 Now any machine, even non-Turing-complete ones can fit that definition, because a PLC describes function, and its name alone does not prescribe an exact physical manifestation.

 But in real life, it's a bit more complicated than that.
 The IEC 61131 standard is possibly the best reference documentation that standardizes PLCs.
 But again, there are no certifying bodies (yet) out there that control the use of the word 'PLC'.